MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/concepts-commands.md

 [!include [banner](../includes/preview-banner.md)]

-Command classes are responsible for executing business operations and allow setting parameters of these operations using fluent APIs.
+Command classes are responsible for executing business operations and they allow setting parameters of these operations using fluent APIs.

 ## Naming convention
 The naming convention is: